antoniofull/thexpatmagazine.com/src/pages/blog/2019-04-22-travel-yucatan-ready-to-go.md

   - destinations
 ---

 I was thinking about how to start this article because of my personal story and It is actually not easy.
-I spent 3 or 4 months thinking just of those 2 words &#8220;Yucatàn travel&#8221; and organizing the journey with one of my friends and at the end, I couldn't get there for an accident, So I have to stay at home for several weeks.
+I spent 3 or 4 months thinking just of those 2 words "Yucatàn travel" and organizing the journey with one of my friends and at the end, I couldn't get there for an accident, So I have to stay at home for several weeks.
 It's sad!
-It is&#8230;but there is something I can do to feel better: share with you the itinerary and, maybe, help someone who is looking for tips.
+It is  but there is something I can do to feel better: share with you the itinerary and, maybe, help someone who is looking for tips.
 Here following what you have to check when organising your trip

 #### **First of all flight tickets**.